TheRealOgPlayer/baseNumberSystem/README.md

 # About
 This program allows you to have any base number system you want.
-This could be useful if you need to use a standered base like base 16(Hexadecimal) or base 2(Binary).
+This could be useful if you need to use a standard base like base 16(Hexadecimal) or base 2(Binary).
 It could also be used just for fun.
 I hope you enjoy and get a good use out of it.

 # Checksum
 In order to check the Checksum open Powershell and CD into the file path and run the `Get-FileHash [FILE NAME]` command.